ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

 {PANEL:**Failover Behavior**}

-* In RavenDB 4.x, in contrast to previous versions, replication is Not a bundle and is always enabled if there are two nodes or more in the cluster.
+* In RavenDB 4.x, in contrast to previous versions, replication is _not_ a bundle and is always enabled if there are two nodes or more in the cluster.
   This means that the failover mechanism is always turned on by default.

 * The client contains a list of cluster nodes per database group.